chunleng/cv/index.md

     + Scrum Master
     + Requirements elicitation of request from external client
     + Development
-  * Details
-    + Our company bought over another's company product and I was tasked to lead the engineer into learning the system development and operation from the other company's engineer within the handover period.
-It is important to fully understand during the period as the engineer in the other company did not join to my company, meaning that we have to figure it out on our own if we didn't get to learn about it during the period

 - Advertising Platform, Developer
   * Language and Framework